The Firefighter Air Coalition Presents Air Management: The Fireground, Our Mission And You

-BOISE, IDAHO, UNITED STATES, February 14, 2024 /EINPresswire / -- On February 19-20, 2024, the Firefighter Air Coalition, the nation's leading authority on firefighter air management, will host a two-day training conference for firefighters in association with Meridian Fire Department.
+Meridian, Idaho, USA - February 16, 2024 - On February 19-20, 2024, the Firefighter Air Coalition, the nation's leading authority on firefighter air management, will host a two-day training conference for firefighters in association with Meridian Fire Department.
 As a result of firefighter cancer, air management training is absolutely critical to help firefighters avoid exposure to hazardous toxins and carcinogens.
 Resulting from decades of research, the CDC reports firefighters have a 9% higher risk of a cancer diagnosis and a 14% higher risk of dying from cancer than the general population.

 Across American, the building landscape is changing.
 In urban areas with limited space, high-rise buildings maximize land use.
 Conversely, rural areas are being consumed by industrial warehousing and distribution centers.
 Both of these building types are challenges for firefighter tactics and operations because of their mere size.
 When a bottle of compressed air may last 30 minutes, and one-third is reserved to exit these vast structures for more air, firefighters' physical capabilities are stressed, especially when lives are at risk.
 Chief Blume acknowledges, "We can't halt progress, so we must learn to navigate through these new challenges to protect ourselves."